antvis/G6/docs/api/layout/Graph.en.md

 ---
 ## Random

 Random is the default layout in G6.
-It will take effect when `layout` is not configured on the Graph instance and there is no position information in node data.
+It will take effect when `layout` is not assigned to the Graph instance and there is no position information in node data.

 <img src='https://gw.alipayobjects.com/mdn/rms_f8c6a0/afts/img/A*G5_uRodUTaYAAAAAAAAAAABkARQnAQ' width=430 />